synesthesia/site2019/content/note/2019-11-22-migrating-a-dynamics365-solution.md

 The major task has been refactoring legacy tests to use a consistent approach - we now use xunit, FakeXrmEasy and FluentAssertions as our standard tools, with AutoFixture and XBehave added where needed.

-Some of our legacy tests were using MSTest, Moq and Castle Windsor (as an auto mocking container) in various combinations, so these have been refactored out - not only does this make for consistency, but also terser easier-to-read tests.
+Some of our legacy tests were using MSTest, Moq and Castle Windsor (as an auto mocking container) in various combinations, so these have been refactored out - not only does this make for consistency but also terser, easier-to-read tests.

 Running tests showed up a couple of issues where the code we were working on called custom actions that we haven't yet ported.
 On reflection this is a strong "smell" that our previous split of functionality into separate Dynamics solutions wasn't right.
 Now we are moving to all back-end logic in a single Dynamics solution the easy refactor is to replace the call to the custom action with a direct  call to the service class that backs it.